gt-space/luna/firmware/reco/README.md

 **Important**: The checksum is calculated on the **opcode + body** (bytes 0-25), not just the body.
 This ensures the opcode is included in checksum verification.

+All SPI commands execute as 148-byte full-duplex transfers so that RECO telemetry is clocked out on every exchange.
+Commands that do not require the telemetry simply discard the received bytes.

 #### Opcode 0x01: Launched

 Indicates that the rocket has been launched.